 Many people have the mistaken idea that enclosed cabs protect extra riders.
 This notion only gives tractor operators a false sense of security.
 Many tractor runover deaths happen when the child falls out of an enclosed cab.
-An enclosed cab can reduce the chance that a rider will be bumped off a tractor, it cannot eliminate that risk.
+An enclosed cab can reduce the chance that a rider will be bumped off a tractor, but it cannot eliminate that risk.
 The small measure of protection from an enclosed cab is not a guarantee of safety for extra riders.

 The only situation in which an extra rider should be allowed on a tractor is during professional instruction of new operators.
 These conditions are strictly controlled and the trainer should have several years of experience in this area.
+Even in controlled situations, the professional trainer assumes some risk of being thrown off the tractor.